Ancient Thera

 A view of the mountaintop ruins of Ancient Thera from Mt.
 Elias.

-Ancient Thera (Αρχαία Θήρα) is the name of an archaeological site from classical antiquity on the island of Santorini, which sits on the top of a limestone hill called Mesa Vouno.
+Ancient Thera (Αρχαία Θήρα) is an archaeological site from classical antiquity on the island of Santorini, which sits on the top of a limestone hill called Mesa Vouno.
 Starting in 1895, Friedrich Hiller von Gaertringen systematically investigated the city until 1904.
 Later excavations by N. Zapheiropoulos between 1961 and 1982, under the auspices of the Archaeological Society of Athens, unearthed the city's necropolis in Sellada.
 Findings from these excavations are on exhibit at the archaeological museum in Fira.
 Excavation work continued between 1990 and 1994 under the leadership of Wolfram Hoepfner of the Free University of Berlin and resulted in a more precise understanding of the history of the southern Aegean.

 Ancient Thera is open to the public and can be reached on a winding road that starts at Kamari or several footpaths from both sides of the mountain.